 And those are all the steps for how to winterize your Intex above ground pool for cold weather.
 Next, we will be answering some commonly asked questions on the topic of winterizing the pool vs. putting it away.

 What does it mean to close or winterize a pool?

-If you have an above ground Intex pool, you have the option to disassemble your pool and store it for the winter, or you can winterize it which means you will be leaving it out for the winter.
+If you have an above ground Intex pool, you have the option to disassemble and store it for the winter, or you can winterize it which means you will be leaving it out for the winter.

 When a pool is closed or winterized, it means that its equipment is removed and its pipes are dried out in order to prevent damage caused by freezing temperatures.
 Chemicals will also be added to balance the water chemistry.
 It’s a bit more complicated than simply covering the pool up and putting up a sign that says “Closed”.

 The part people are most likely to mess up on is adding chemicals into the water to prevent algae, bacteria, and mold from growing in the water and on the pool itself while it is covered up for the winter.
 You can buy a winterizing kit to help you with it.

 Failure to properly close your pool can result in irreparable damage due to the harsh temperatures during wintertime.
 It’s the difference between having a usable pool next summer and having to buy a new one.

 Intex pools are a bit different to winterize because they are partially inflatable and made with lightweight materials that are easy to set up.
 The downside is that these materials are not particularly resistant to the cold, and the pool lining can rupture if it gets too cold.
 That’s a mess that will be difficult to repair, if it can be repaired at all.